kelseyhightower/pipeline/README.md

   cloudfunctions.googleapis.com
 ```

-In may take several minutes before the GCP APIs become enabled and ready for use.
-In the meanwhile it's safe to continue with the tutorial.
+In can take several minutes before the GCP APIs are enabled and ready for use.
+In the meanwhile it's safe to continue the tutorial.
 At any point you can use the `gcloud` command to list enabled services:

 ```
 gcloud services list --enabled